 - More romances than cases.
 This was a crime/ law show after all.
 Why did I see more of romances here and there, especially senseless ones than the main point?
 I like to see romance and all too but they weren’t developing with the right couples.
 I understood the essential of Kit’s story but I hated it that the subplots and other characters got more in the way with dumb stories.

 Who got robbed?

-- Chan Chin Pang.
+- Ruco Chan.
 This was personal opinions of course.
 This was honestly insulting him and wasting his time.
 I know he has to start somewhere since he just came back to TVB but honestly?
-Casting him in a typical rich, spoiled boy isn’t helping.
+Casting him in a typical rich spoiled boy wasn’t helping.
 This was the effect of watching Ben Xiao Hai right before I dive into this series.
 Since his portrayal took me away in the other one, but for Threshold, I felt like, “What the heck was that?”
-TVB probably wanted viewers who do not watch ATV serials to get used to him but must they cast him in this role?
-I see people who acts poorly gets meatier (I know it’s not a word) roles than this.
+TVB probably wanted viewers who do not watch ATV series to get used to him but must they cast him in this role?
+I see people who act poorly get meatier roles than this.
 I just hope he isn’t typecast for these roles in the future.
-Since it has been TVB’s ultimate habit to cast people in similar roles that it’s boring to dullness that either makes people ponder if it’s just the similar roles or the actor could not act.
+Since it has been TVB’s ultimate habit to cast people in similar roles that it’s boring to the point of dullness that either makes people ponder if it’s just the similar roles or the actor could not act.

 - Roger and Yoyo.
 They were like the main couple but I feel like they were robbed major time because I would rather the plot speed up a bit, leaving more room for Roger and Yoyo to be together.